 As with outsourcing risk and asset protection in the context of managing a firm's affairs (above), it remains unclear what this generic aspect of the Business Standards adds to the more detailed obligations a firm is subject to regarding, for example, specific capital and, if relevant, liquidity requirements.

 Countering 'financial abuse'

 This is another entirely new provision.
+It is limited to firms' engagements with consumers.

 The Supporting Standards include references to: